CEA Tutorial Section 5: Online Course and Offering Registration

 This must match the CEUs listed in the CEU sentence found in the course's promotional materials.
 See CEB Manual, Requirement 3 and Section 3 for instructions on calculating CEUs.

-To calculate: add up minutes spent in course sessions, round down to the nearest ½ hour and divide by 10.
+To calculate the CEU amount, add up the total number of minutes spent in course sessions, round it down to the nearest half-hour, and divide by 10.
 See this chart on how to translate this number to the

-III.
+VIII.
 Disclosure and Promotional Materials

 In this section, you are required to answer four questions concerning how course and speaker disclosure information will be announced to participants.

 You are also asked to attach a copy of your primary promotional materials for this course.
-Your primary promotional piece (brochure, e-mail, flyer or web page you are using to announce your course) must include the required ASHA CE Provider Brand Block/Logo and CEU sentence as
+Your primary promotional piece (brochure, e-mail, flyer, or webpage you are using to announce your course) must include the required ASHA CE Provider Brand Block/Logo and CEU sentence as

 Sample Brand Block